 HACC offers many different degree, certificate and diploma programs.
 With very few exceptions, these programs are eligible for financial aid.
-However, there are some programs or coursework which have financial aid limitations imposed by the Dept. of Education or the State Grant agency.
+However, there are some programs or coursework have financial aid limitations imposed by the U.S. Department of Education or the State Grant agency.

 PHEAA State Grants have limits on the number of developmental credits you can take and still be eligible for a state grant.

 - For a full time PHEAA grant, you must enroll in 12 or more credits with 6 or more in degree credits (100 level or above).

 - For part-time PHEAA State Grants, you must enroll in at least six credits with at least 3 credits in degree credits.

 PHEAA allows developmental credits to count toward your full-time or part-time status.
 They only count towards your status for a maximum of two full-time semesters or four part-time semesters.

 If you are taking online classes, you are eligible for Federal financial aid.
 To be considered for a PHEAA State Grant, you must take at least 50% of your total term credits in a traditional classroom setting.
 The Financial Aid Office verifies this each term.
 You can lose eligibility for a State grant at any point during a term if you: • adjust your schedule to have more than 50% of your credits in an online setting

 You can lose eligibility for a state grant at any point during a term if you:

 - adjust your schedule to have more than 50% of your credits in an online setting